THE LORE OF: Static Dress

 Music Videos

-During the writing of this article, new information came to light from Appleyard’s twitter which confirmed that the music video plotline is, in fact, linked to the lyrical plotline.
-Until this point, there had only been vague references to the plots being linked, with only a handful of videos containing clear evidence to support the theory that they are connected.
+During the writing of this article, new insights from Appleyard’s Twitter confirmed that the music video plotline is indeed connected to the lyrical plotline.
+Previously, connections between the two had been ambiguous, with only a few videos providing clear evidence of this link.

 A sorry kept promise of self control